 If one or more of the above mentioned requirements are not met, the student will not be allowed to take the exam and it is counted as one exam attempt.

-The exam is an internal individual oral exam based on the internship report.
-The exam is assessed internally according to the 7-point scale.
-One individual grade is given based on an overall evaluation of the internship report and the oral examination.
+The grade is based on an internal evaluation of the internship report, according to the 7-point scale.

+One individual grade is given based on an overall evaluation of the internship report and the internship itself.